pluginsGLPI/doc/source/formcreator/configuration.rst

 * follow the process of their requests
 * book assets
 * view their feeds

+Users using the extended interface have a more complete view on their requests.

 Forms with `Direct access on homepage` enabled and `FAQ items` in the `Knowledge base` will will appear in the interface.
 Users may search by browsing the categories on the left of the screen, and may also search for forms or FAQ with a natural language search engine.